Tom Fears: Packers, Rams and Falcons

 Fears was out of the game for the next two years, but returned briefly as an assistant in the first year of Vince Lombardi's reign with the Packers.
 Business conflicts back in California caused him to leave the position at midseason, but Fears resumed his coaching career the following year with the Rams under former teammate Bob Waterfield.
 After two seasons in that role, Fears returned to Green Bay for a four-year stint as an assistant, where he was part of championship teams in 1962 and 1965.

-Fears applied for the head coaching job with the St. Louis Cardinals (football) after the 1965 NFL season, but after not being chosen, he joined fellow Packer assistant Norb Hecker, who had been named head coach of the expansion Atlanta Falcons.
-In the first game of the 1966 regular season, Fears caused controversy when he accused Rams coach George Allen of attempting to garner inside information on the team from a player that had been cut, charges that were never proven.
+Fears applied for the head-coaching job with the St. Louis Cardinals (football) after the 1965 NFL season, but after not being chosen, he joined fellow Packer assistant Norb Hecker, who had been named head coach of the expansion Atlanta Falcons.
+In the first game of the 1966 regular season, Fears caused controversy when he accused Rams coach George Allen of attempting to garner inside information on the team from a player who had been cut, charges that were never proven.

 New Orleans Saints

-After that 2-12 first season in Atlanta, Fears became a head coach for the first time when he was hired by the expansion New Orleans Saints on January 27, 1967.
+After that 2–12 first season in Atlanta, Fears became a head coach for the first time when he was hired by the expansion New Orleans Saints on January 27, 1967.
 He was the first Latino head coach in the NFL.
 Despite the promise of the team scoring on the first-ever kickoff return in franchise history, Fears's nearly four years at the helm of what became a perennial losing franchise were an exercise in frustration.

 In 1970, Fears was recognized for his professional playing career when he was elected to the Pro Football Hall of Fame.
-That March, rumors of Fears replacing the departed Don Shula with the Baltimore Colts surfaced, but Don McCafferty was hired by the Maryland team in early April.
+That March, rumors of Fears replacing the departed Don Shula with the Baltimore Colts surfaced, but the Colts hired Don McCafferty in early April.
 Issues between Fears and Saints owner John W. Mecom Jr., primarily Fears seeking the additional role of general manager, fueled such speculation.
 On April 20, the matter ended when he was given control over all player personnel matters, even though general manager Vic Schwenk remained in his role.

-Fears's tenure in his new dual roles, however, would be short, when the team ended the first half of the 1970 NFL season with a 1-5-1 mark, resulting in his dismissal on November 3 after compiling an overall mark of 13-34-2.
-His last game as coach of the Saints was a 30-17 loss to the team he played for, the Rams, the same team which defeated the Saints in their first game in 1967.
+Fears's tenure in his new dual roles, however, would be short, when the team ended the first half of the 1970 season with a 1–5–1 record, resulting in his dismissal on November 3 after compiling an overall record of 13–34–2.
+His last game as coach of the Saints was a 30–17 loss to the team he played for, the Rams, the same team that defeated the Saints in their first game in 1967.
 J.D.
-Roberts was hired as Fears' successor, and in his first game, Tom Dempsey kicked an NFL-record 63-yard field goal to give the Saints a 19-17 victory over the Detroit Lions, New Orleans' only other win of 1970.
+Roberts was hired as Fears's successor, and in his first game, Tom Dempsey kicked an NFL-record 63-yard field goal to give the Saints a 19–17 victory over the Detroit Lions, New Orleans's only other win of 1970.